 Hi!
 Welcome to my personal site.
 I live and work in Owen Sound, Ontario, Canada.
 I've taught Web technologies at both Seneca College and Humber College, knitting and bookbinding classes at various shops in Toronto and Owen Sound.
-I have delivered social and technical presentations at IT conferences across North America, Europe and as far away as New Zealand.
-My conference presentations have addressed: database migration, version control with Bazaar, women in open source, taking the SME business on-line and community building.
+I have delivered social and technical presentations at IT conferences across North America, Europe, and New Zealand.
+My conference presentations have addressed: database migration, version control (Bazaar and Git), Drupal, women in open source, taking the SME business on-line, and community building.
 A list of upcoming and recent (technical) presentations is available from my Speaking page.

 On-line I've gained popularity for knitting the drupal socks building the original community version of the popular online community CrochetMe.com (under contract for Kim Werker), my involvement with The Linux Documentation Project, installing Debian on a remote server (sadly the mailing list archive with my tutorial is now filled with spam but I did find my notes), acting as an standards advocate with the Web Standards Project and generally being a woman in open source.

 In print I am best known for my first book (co-authored with Konstantin Kaefer), Front End Drupal.
 My second book, Drupal User's Guide, is quickly gaining popularity as being the go-to book for new-to-Drupal Web site builders.
 I have contributions in Linux Desktop Hacks (Hack #96), Shannon Okey's Alt Fiber (sock pattern) and Drupal's Building Blocks.
 I make an appearance in The Yarn Harlot's book Knitting Rules! for my sweater disaster.
-I occasionally write for a local magazine Mosaic and have also written for Linux Pro Magazine and Drupal Watchdog.
+I occasionally write for a regional magazine, Mosaic, and have also written for Linux Pro Magazine, and Drupal Watchdog.

-For fun I do various crafts (most are related to quilting, spinning, knitting, crochet, weaving and sometimes the paper arts and bookbinding).
-I'm a beekeeper and a member of the Sydenham Sportsmen's Association, The Green Party of Ontario and Canada, the Drupal Association and the Bruce Trail Conservancy.
+For fun I do various crafts (most are related to garment sewing, quilting, spinning, knitting, crochet, weaving and sometimes the paper arts and bookbinding).
+I'm a beekeeper and a (sometimes lapsed) member of the Sydenham Sportsmen's Association, The Green Party of Ontario and Canada, the Drupal Association, and the Bruce Trail Conservancy.